"I’m appreciative as it’s a great help in solving the mysteries in our vault."

 Just as feature film production had converted to widescreen in mid-1953, so did other departments at each of the studios.

 COLUMBIA - Began filming for 1.85:1 on March 31, 1953.
 The first confirmed 1.85:1 short is SPOOKS which started filming on May 11, 1953.
-The first widescreen serial is GUNFIGHTERS OF THE NORTHWEST which went before the cameras in June.
+The first widescreen serial is GUNFIGHTERS OF THE NORTHWEST which went before the cameras on June 8, 1953.

 MGM - Began filming for 1.75:1 on April 8, 1953.
 NEWS OF THE DAY goes 1.85:1 in mid-November 1953.